RayHightower/RayHightower.com/_posts/2022-10-31-solving-the-upper-limit-problem.markdown

 ---
 <a href="/images/Zones_Solving_the_Upper_Limit_Problem.png"><img src="/images/Zones_Solving_the_Upper_Limit_Problem.png" align="center" width="500" padding="20" alt="The Big Leap by Gay Hendricks - Upper Limit Problem Chart" title="The Big Leap by Gay Hendricks - Upper Limit Problem Chart" /></a>

 In his book _The Big Leap_, author Gay Hendricks identifies "The Upper Limit Problem" as the one obstacle that blocks a person from achieving greatness.
-Hendricks observes that the more a person achieves, the more urgent it is for them to identify and overcome their Upper Limit Problem.

-What is the Upper Limit Problem and how can high achievers solve it?
+What is the Upper Limit Problem and how can high achievers break through?

 <!--more-->